directus/directus/docs/guides/extensions/hooks-validate-number-twilio.md

 `env` looks inside the Directus environment variables for `TWILIO_ACCOUNT_SID` and `TWILIO_AUTH_TOKEN`.
 In order to start using this hook, these variables must be added to the `.env` file.

-The lookup is performed with the `phoneNumber` from the input object.
+The lookup is performed with the `phone_number` from the input object.

 Inside the callback, provide a response for when the phone number is invalid, otherwise continue as normal.
 Twilio provides a very helpful boolean response called `valid`.